juanfrans/juanfrans.github.io/juanfrans/_posts/2019-12-06-MappingDataFlows.markdown

 layout: post
 title:  Mapping Data Flows
 date:   2019-12-06 15:39:18 -0500
-categories: jekyll update
 thumbImagePath: assets/thumbs/mappingDataFlows.png
-shortDescription: Understanding how the largest technology companies collect, use, and share user information across the internet.
-We’ve transformed the terms of service and data policies of Amazon, Apple, Facebook and Google into a database powering an interactive visualization.
+shortDescription: We’ve transformed the terms of service and data policies of Amazon, Apple, Facebook and Google into a database powering an interactive visualization.
+tags: [p5.js]
+partOf: [Brown Institute for Media Innovation, SIPA]
+team: [John Battelle, Juan Francisco Saldarriaga, Zoe, Natasha, Matthew, Veronica]
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.